agrc/skid/README.md

 1. Create new environment for the project and install Python
    - `conda create --name PROJECT_NAME python=3.7`
    - `conda activate PROJECT_NAME`
+1. Open the repo folder in VS Code
 1. Rename `src/skidname` folder to your desired skid name
 1. Edit the `setup.py:name, url, description, keywords, and entry_points` to reflect your new skid name
 1. Edit the `test_skidname.py` to match your skid name.
    - You will have one `test_filename.py` file for each program file in your `src` directory and you will write tests for the specific file in the `test_filename.py` file
 1. Install the skid in your conda environment as an editable package for development
-   - This will install all the runtime and development dependencies (palletjack, supervisor, etc)
+   - This will install all the normal and development dependencies (palletjack, supervisor, etc)
    - `cd c:\path\to\repo`
    - `pip install -e .[tests]`
    - add any additional project requirements to the `setup.py:install_requires` list